karmab/kcli/README.rst

 -  ``kcli host --switch bumblefoot``
 -  Add a new network
 -  ``kcli network -c 192.168.7.0/24 --dhcp mynet``
--  Add a new nic from network private1
+-  Add a new nic from network default
 -

-   -  ``kcli nic -n private1 myvm``
+   -  ``kcli nic -n default myvm``

 -  Delete nic eth2 from VM
 -